Caiyangxiao/LLMOSSIssuesDataset/README.md

 The dataset collected from GitHub is used to conduct an empirical study on the issues, causes and solutions of LLM open-source projects.
 A brief description of each document in the dataset is provided below:

-## 1. raw data folder
+## 1. Formal_Labelling folder

-ccontains 14,476 .xlsx files, each of which includes the information from a GitHub closed issue.
-All 14,476 files collectively constitute the raw data for this study.
+contains 14,476 .xlsx files, each of which includes the information from a GitHub closed issue.
+All 14,476 files collectively constitute the formal data labelling results of this study.

 ## 2. Pilot_Labelling.xlsx